 Cargo

 Cargo is Rust's build system and package manager.
-Cargo downloads, compiles, distributes, and uploads packages, called crates, maintained in the official registry.
-Cargo also acts as a front-end for Clippy and other Rust components.[13]
+It downloads, compiles, distributes, and uploads packages—called crates—that are maintained in an official registry.
+It also acts as a front-end for Clippy and other Rust components.[134]

-By default, Cargo sources its dependencies from the user-contributed registry crates.io, but Git repositories and crates in the local filesystem and other external sources can be specified as dependencies, too.[101]
+By default, Cargo sources its dependencies from the user-contributed registry crates.io, but Git repositories and crates in the local filesystem, and other external sources can also be specified as dependencies.[135]

 Rustfmt

 Rustfmt is a code formatter for Rust.
-It takes Rust source code as input and changes the whitespace and indentation to produce code formatted in accordance to a common style unless specified otherwise.
-Rustfmt can be invoked as a standalone program or on a Rust project through Cargo.[102]
+It formats whitespace and indentation to produce code in accordance with a common style, unless otherwise specified.
+It can be invoked as a standalone program, or from a Rust project through Cargo.[136]

 Clippy

 Clippy is Rust's built-in linting tool to improve the correctness, performance, and readability of Rust code.
-It was created in 2014[103] and named after the eponymous Microsoft Office feature.[104]
-As of 2021, Clippy has more than 450 rules,[105] which can be browsed online and filtered by category.[106][107]
+As of 2024, it has more than 700 rules.[137][138]

 Versioning system

-Following Rust 1.0, new features are developed in nightly versions which release on a daily basis.
-During each release cycle of six weeks, changes on nightly versions are released to beta, while changes from the previous beta version are released to a new stable version.[108]
+Following Rust 1.0, new features are developed in nightly versions which are released daily.
+During each six-week release cycle, changes to nightly versions are released to beta, while changes from the previous beta version are released to a new stable version.[139]

 IDE support